100 Yen (Dollar) Store in Japan — Affordable Souvenirs and Must-Buys

 This post may contain affiliate links, meaning I may earn a small commission on any purchases through those links at zero additional cost to you.
 Whatever I make goes to keeping this website running and I am forever grateful for the support.
 See my Privacy Policy for more information.

 100 yen stores, called hyakuen shoppu in Japanese but shortened to hyakkin, are the equivalent of a dollar store in Japan.
-But after living here for over a decade, I’ve found that they are far superior to anything in North America.
+But after living here in Japan over a decade, I’ve found that they are far superior to anything in North America.

 The quality and variety of the products they carry can’t be beaten, so it’s somewhere that locals shop frequently.
-And if you’re visiting Japan, then the various 100 yen stores in Japan should absolutely be on your list of places to visit.
+And if you’re visiting Japan, then the various 100 yen stores in the country should absolutely be on your list of places to visit.

 In this article, I’ll share the top 100 yen stores in Japan and products that I think would make great, affordable souvenirs (and I use myself!).